 The home builder incorrectly installed the deck boards parallel to- instead of 90 degrees across the joists at the deck addition:

-The deck boards were nailed through the ledger flashing making holes that leak and rot the ledger board (the badly rotted ledger board is shown at 2 min 25 sec in the news video).
+The deck boards were nailed through the ledger flashing making holes that leak and rot the ledger board.
 This defeats the purpose of the ledger flashing.
 The ledger board is critical structural element that connects the deck to the house and collapsed decks are often caused by ledger board failure.

 How to Replace Deck Ledger Flashing